 For Tyson, as for the Austrian master of self-portraiture, Maria Lassnig — humor and self-mockery are key.
 “Body awareness painting,” as Lassnig coined it, is the process of painting not how the body looks externally, but rather how it feels internally.
 Be it an emotion, human experience, gesture, or physical function, what exactly does it mean to be in a body and how can the experience be captured?
 Akin to this, Tyson notes that she is now interested in, “the self-portrait not as alienated self-examination, but as humorous proposition,” an investigation that is made central in this exhibition consisting of four giant, and at times absurd and somewhat inscrutable self-portraits – such as Big Yellow Self-Portrait and Self Portrait: Stripes (both 2020).
 “What is creative authority anyway” Tyson asks, “and who has it and why?”

-Additionally on view, are two large canvases which describe the struggle for connection with one another: Two One and Two Two (both 2020), and four explosive small canvases, Bouquets 1–4 (all 2020), in which the figure dissolves and reconstructs into four lively bouquets.
+Additionally on view, are two large canvases that describe the struggle for connection with one another: The Connect and The Disconnect (both 2020), and four explosive small canvases, Bouquets 1–4 (all 2020), in which the figure dissolves and reconstructs into four lively bouquets.
 ‘Sense’ here, refers to Tyson’s intuitive approach to image-making.
 As in her graphite drawings, the title and the explanation always come after the fact.
 The paintings begin life as drawings and the meaning emerges in the act of making the images.
 This is how her signature technique takes form.